Stability Ball 101 Workout

-Adding a stability ball to your workouts makes classic exercises like crunches and push-ups much more effective since keeping the ball stable forces you to work harder.
+Adding a stability ball to your workouts makes classic exercises like crunches and push-ups much more effective.
+Keeping the ball stable forces you to work harder and activate tiny muscles.
 For fast results try this Stability Ball 101 workout after doing ten minutes of cardio.

 Plank - 30 seconds